luque667788/rustsmartsolarhome/README.md

 If there are any questions, feel free to contact me by email: luquemendonca@gmail.com

 **Warning**: This project is heavily under development and far from completion.
 It is important to note that development authentication is only rudimentarily implemented with hard-coded credentials.
 Also, error handling has only a rudimentary implemention.
-The code, in general, is messy and lacks proper comments/documentation.
-There are likely many other security issues with the site which will be addressed later.
+There are other security issues with the site which will be addressed later.

 ## Purpose
 This project is designed for on-grid solar grid applications where energy consumption occurs when power is generated to avoid energy production excess.
 It is intended to work with any time-dependent devices relying on energy to operate, needing to run at specific times of the day.